Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

     checkmk_agent_delegate_api_calls: localhost

 Configure the host to which Checkmk API calls are delegated to.
+Typically this would be your Ansible host, hence the default `localhost`.

     checkmk_agent_delegate_download: "{{ inventory_hostname }}"

 Configure the host to which Checkmk API downloads are delegated to.
-After download the files are transfered to the remote node, when the remote node didn't do the download.
+After download the files are transferred to the remote node, when the remote node didn't do the download.

-    checkmk_agent_host_name: "{{ inventory_hostname }}"

-Define the hostname which will be used to add the host to Checkmk.

-    checkmk_agent_host_ip: "{{ hostvars[inventory_hostname]['ansible_default_ipv4']['address'] }}"

-Define an IP address which will be added to the host in Checkmk.
-This is optional, as long as the hostname is DNS-resolvable.

-    checkmk_agent_host_attributes:
-        ipaddress: "{{ checkmk_agent_host_ip | default(omit) }}"

-Define attributes with which the host will be added to Checkmk.

     checkmk_agent_mode: pull

 The mode the agent operates in.
 For most deployments, this will be the `pull` mode.
 If you are uncertain, what you are using, this is most likely your mode.
 If you are using an alternative way to call the agent, e.g. SSH, you can set the variable to `ssh`, so the agent port check is skipped.
 If you are using the Checkmk Cloud Edition (CCE) with an agent in `push` mode, you want to set this to `push` to avoid the agent port check, as well as triggering an initial push of data.